themirrazz/kyra-av/README.md

 By submitting, you agree to Google's privacy policy.

+## Cross-Platform Compatibility
+### KyraAV and Windows 96 v3+
+> [!NOTE]
+> KyraAV is stable on Windows 96 v3.
+Any problems or glitches that are a bug in KyraAV itself.

+All versions of KyraAV have 100% compatibility with Windows 96 v3 or newer.

-## KyraAV and Windows 96 v2sp2
+### KyraAV and Windows 96 v2sp2
 > [!WARNING]
+> We are experimenting with support for running KyraAV on v2sp2.
+Please report all issues to this GitHub repository.

+As of v1.3.1, KyraAV *officially* supports running on Windows 96 v2sp2.
+This support is experimental, so please report any bugs to this GitHub repository.

+### KyraAV and Windows 96 v2sp1
+> [!CAUTION]
-> KyraAV is NOT designed to run on Windows 96 v2.
+> KyraAV is NOT designed to run on Windows 96 v2sp1.
 Bugs or glitches may occur, and we are not responsible for them.

-> [!WARNING]
+> [!CAUTION]
-> KyraAV will NOT start on bootup and must be manually started by moving `kyra.js` to `C:/system/local/bin` and running `kyra.js` in the terminal on each boot.

-KyraAV is not designed to run on Windows 96 v2sp2.
-However, I've created a compatibility layer that should allow some v3 apps to work fine on v2sp2 ([themirrazz/w96-v2v3-compat](https://github.com/themirrazz/w96-v2v3-compat/tree/main)).
-KyraAV seems to work okay here; however the installer will NOT run.
-Please use the file at `/src/manual-install.js` to install KyraAV on Windows 96 v2.

-THIS SUPPORT IS EXPERIMENTAL AND SOME THINGS WILL BREAK.
-KYRA MAY NOT PROPERLY PROTECT AGAINST V2 APPS BECAUSE THEY DO NOT USE WRT.
-USE AT YOUR OWN RISK.
+> Windows 96 v2sp1 does NOT support the WRT Runtime, which is required for KyraAV to run properly.
+Some advanced features - like webcam exceptions and the dashboard - will be completely unavailable.

+Even though KyraAV will work on v2sp1 without crashing, this is by design (antivirus systems should not crash).
+Due to the abscense of the WRT (Windows 96 RunTime), some features will be completely unavailable on Windows 96 v2sp1.
+We do NOT officially support v2sp1, and won't be able to help with issues that cause from using it their.

+Things known to work:
+* Overall virus protection and Web Shield
+* Camera Shield

+Things known not to work (properly or at all):
+* Adding exceptions to Camera Shield
+* Using the dashboard
+* Detecting the app that tried to read a malicious file
+* Detecting the app that tried to make a malicious web request
+* Detecting the app that opened a malicious <iframe>